ImageMagick/Usage-Markdown/basics/index.md

 The above will generate an image named "`rose-70x46.png`".

 Only user defined settings prefixed with the "`filename:`" string can be used inside the output filename, as a security measure, though any name can be used.
 For more examples of this see [Filename Percent Escapes](../files/#save_escapes).

 ### Define and Global Artifacts {#define}

 Defined values are known as '**Artifacts**' and are defined globally across all images, and are set using the special "`-define`" operator.

-The primary purpose of such '**Artifacts**' are as special settings that can be used as extra (or out of band) settings by *Image File Format Coders*, or *Image Processing Operators*.
-Basically it allows the addition of free-form settings for specific requirements without needing to create another 'attribute'.
+The primary purpose of such '**Artifacts**' is as special settings that can be used as extra (or out of band) settings by *Image File Format Coders*, or *Image Processing Operators*.
+Basically, it allows the addition of free-form settings for specific requirements without needing to create another 'attribute'.

-Also being globally set, they are not attached to specific images, but to all images in an Image Sequence, and are available when new images are being read or created.
+Also, being globally set, they are not attached to specific images, but to all images in an Image Sequence, and are available when new images are being read or created.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > Note that API's can have multiple image list, with different sets of 'artifacts' attached, but the command line interface (CLI), only has one active image list, as such 'artifacts' really are global.

 In other words 'defined artifacts' provide a way for expert users to modify the normal or standard operation of specific operators, beyond normal argument usage.
 For example, [JPEG Coder Settings](../formats/#jpg_read), for both Reading and Writing such images...

 ~~~{.skip}
 -define jpeg:size=300x200